NetLibrary UK Library Survey Shows Strong Interest in Increasing E-Book Holdings

 Of the academic libraries who responded to the survey, half indicated that their use of eBooks was to support their core reading lists in various subject areas—the main ones being Business/Management (13%), Medicine/Health (9%) Education (6%) and Engineering (5%).

-One Response to “NetLibrary UK Library Survey Shows Strong Interest in Increasing E-Book Holdings”
+One thought on “NetLibrary UK Library Survey Shows Strong Interest in Increasing E-Book Holdings”